Many of us are committed to living life as eco-friendly as we can these days, with a stress on going green all over the media.

 3. Methods of cooling and heating

 Arguably one of the main ways to be more eco-friendly in your bedroom involves adjusting some habits when it comes to maintaining a comfortable temperature in it.
-Instead of instantly reaching for the fan on hot days, consider investing in some wooden blinds that will keep the sunlight out and the room significantly cooler.
+Instead of instantly reaching for the fan on hot days, consider investing in some wooden blinds for your bedroom windows that will keep the sunlight out and the room significantly cooler.
 You could also purchase a thermostat to keep a better control over the temperature of the room.

 4. Eco flooring